Pin Classes I: Growth Rates: Pin Words and Pin Classes

 \subsection{Pin Factors}

-We will need to have a notion of a 'subsequence' of a pin sequence, one that should hopefully preserve pattern containment in both the centred and uncentred case:
+We will need to have a notion of a 'factor' of a pin word, one that should hopefully preserve pattern containment in both the centred and uncentred case:

 \begin{defn}[Pin Factor] Suppose that $w$ is a (finite or infinite) pin word.
-A \textbf{pin factor} of $w$ is either: \begin{itemize} \item an initial contiguous subsequence of $w$; or: \item a non-initial contiguous subsequence of $w$ in which the first letter is replaced by the quadrant in which the corresponding point appears in $\pi_{w}^{\circ}$. \end{itemize} \end{defn}
+A \emph{pin factor} of $w$ is either: \begin{itemize} \item a finite prefix of $w$; or: \item a non-initial contiguous subsequence of $w$ in which the first letter is replaced by the quadrant in which the corresponding point appears in $\pi_{w}^{\circ}$. \end{itemize} \end{defn}

 Note that a pin factor of a given pin word is by definition itself a pin word.
 We write $w_{i,j}$ for the pin factor obtained by taking the contiguous subsequence of $w$ between the $i$th and $j$th place.